xieyuheng/inner/note/computer-science/type-theory/do-it-yourself-type-theory.md

 ```

 It is normal to omit the premises of the formation rule from the premises of the introduction
 rules.
-Thus the premise "A type" would normally be omitted from the nil- and cons-introduction
+Thus the premise `A type` would normally be omitted from the nil- and cons-introduction
 rules above.
 We shall follow this practice in the remainder of this discussion.

 *Elimination Rule*

+The arguments of the eliminator consist of a target to eliminate,
+and one function for each case of the introduction rule of the type.

+There are three kinds of premises in elimination rule,
+- The type premises.
+- A major premise, that correspond to the target.
+- The minor premises, that correspond to each induction case.

+The premises of an introduction rule become assumptions in the corresponding premise of the elimination rule.

+For each recursive introduction variable (such as the `l` in `cons(a, l)`),
+we need to add an induction hypothesis (such as `h : C(l)`)
+to the assumptions of the corresponding minor premise.

 ``` js
 { w : list_t(A)